cailleanC1C/C1C-Recruitment/docs/contracts/core_infra.md

 - Admin bang shortcuts: `!health|!env|!digest|!help` (Admin role only).
 - No bare-word shortcuts.

+## CoreOps v1.5 contract
+- CoreOps integrates with the cache service exclusively through the public API surface:
+  `get_snapshot(name)`, `refresh_now(name, actor=…)`, and telemetry helpers.
+- Private internals such as `_CONFIG_CACHE` or `_sheet_cache_snapshot` are considered implementation details and **must not** be imported or accessed directly.
+- Commands that render operational embeds (`!rec health`, `!rec digest`, `!checksheet`) consume only public telemetry payloads.
+- Guardrails:
+  - Manual refresh commands always include the invoking actor in the telemetry record.
+  - Health/Digest/Checksheet embeds are validated in CI to ensure they do not reference private cache structures.

 ## RBAC (Role-based)
 - Staff gate = Admin role OR any Staff role.
 - Admin-only actions (e.g., bang shortcuts).